In Search of Global 21-cm Signal using Artificial Neural Network in light of ARCADE 2: Foreground modelling

+The recent detection of the global 21-cm signal from cosmic dawn by EDGES has been reported \cite{Bowman:2018yin}.
+In that work, the authors considered the foreground signal to be a $\log$-polynomial between the temperature and frequency as $\ln(\rm T)-\ln(\nu)$.
+Furthermore, they used a Bayesian technique, the Markov Chain Monte Carlo (MCMC), to extract the parameters corresponding to the foreground and global 21-cm signal.
+The foreground signal was represented as \cite{Bowman:2018yin}

-\\ where, $b_0$ represents an overall foreground scale factor, $b_1$ considers correction to the foreground with specified spectral index, $b_2$ considers the higher-order spectral terms, $b_3$ for ionospheric absorption effect, and $b_4$ for emission from the hot electron in the ionosphere.
-Here, we have used the linearized form of Eq. (\ref{actual Foregroud eqn}),
+where, $b_0$ represents an overall foreground scale factor, $b_1$ considers correction to the foreground with specified spectral index, $b_2$ considers the higher-order spectral terms, $b_3$ for ionospheric absorption effect, and $b_4$ for emission from the hot electron in the ionosphere \cite{Bowman:2018yin}.
+In this work, we use the linearized form of Eq. \eqref{actual Foregroud eqn},